Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Framework

-Due to the energy transfer from the bubble walls to the particles, the massive $X$ particles in the broken phase gain momenta in the direction of the walls, forming extended shells that trail the bubble walls and expand outwards.
-Fig.\,\ref{fig:profile} shows the distribution of energy-momentum of particles within a bubble for the BM cases, with the subscripts $\parallel$ and $\perp$ indicating the direction with respect to the wall velocity ($T_\parallel = T_{xx}$ and $T_\perp = T_{yy} = T_{zz}$ for wall motion in the $x$ direction); see Appendix \ref{app:kin} for details of the computation, and Eq.\,\ref{eq:TeomThermalized} for the expression used for the plot.
-The profiles are found to be self-similar (depending only on $r / t$, the time-dependent bubble radius divided by the time since nucleation), with distributions that are more sharply peaked towards the wall for higher $m/T$ and $\gamma_w$, as these are associated with faster walls that can drag the particles along more strongly.
-Most of the the energy is concentrated in extended shells with thickness comparable to the bubble radius, with a loose tail that extends to the center of the bubble.
+Due to the energy transfer from the bubble walls to the particles, the massive $X$ particles in the broken phase gain momenta in the direction of wall propagation, forming extended shells that trail the walls and expand outwards.
+Fig.\,\ref{fig:profile} shows the distribution of energy-momentum $T_{ij}$ of particles within a bubble for the BM cases (see Supplemental Material for details of the computation), with $T_\parallel = T_{xx}$ and $T_\perp = T_{yy} = T_{zz}$ for wall motion in the $x$ direction.
+The profiles are found to be self-similar (depending only on $r / t$, the time-dependent bubble radius divided by the time since nucleation), with distributions more sharply peaked for higher $m/T$ and $\gamma_w$, as faster walls can drag particles along more strongly.
+The energy is mostly concentrated in extended shells with thickness comparable to the bubble radius, with a loose tail that extends inwards.